nicefellow1234/timesheet-cronjob/README.md

     RB_CLIENT_SECRET='RB_CLIENT_SECRET'
     RB_REDIRECT_URI='http://localhost:3000/authorize'

 Once you do that then now it's time to fire up the app and authenticate redbooth to start fetching the data to populate our database.

 Execute the following command to start the app:

-    node app.js
+    npm start

 ### Installation - Step 3 - Authenticate Redbooth (Get Access Token from Redbooth)